top of page

 Green Tape Approval

-Doctor's unable to provide a prognosis.
+All attending doctors were unable to provide a prognosis.

-Unease On Ability for Future Home Self Care
+Unease on Ability for Future Home Self Care

 One of the facilities visitors was the minister of my local church.
 A coincidence chance meeting.
 With myself using a walking frame together we attended the adjoining palliative care facility to give thanks again to staff from two years ago.
-But the staff had moved on.
+But the familiar staff I remembered had moved on.
 The Minister's comforting presence and support was greatly appreciated.
 I was visited only once in Ballarat Rehab.

 Day Pass Out Refused